 - Amp your avocado toast

-Arugula and Apple Waldorf-Style Salad: Inspired by the classic American Waldorf salad, this arugula and apple salad recipe features two kinds of apples along with celery, baby arugula, and walnuts.
+Arugula and Apple Waldorf-Style Salad: Inspired by the classic American Waldorf salad, this salad features two kinds of apples along with celery, baby arugula, and walnuts.
 Grapes are added for extra refreshment.

-Roasted Butternut Squash Salad with Arugula & Pumpkin Seeds: Butternut squash tossed with arugula and embellished with pumpkin seeds proves that a few well chosen ingredients can produce a salad with wow factor.
+Roasted Butternut Squash Salad with Arugula & Pumpkin Seeds: Butternut squash tossed with this peppery green and embellished with pumpkin seeds proves that a few well chosen ingredients can produce a salad with wow factor.

-Pasta with Asparagus, Arugula, & Sun-Dried Tomatoes: Here’s a simple, light pasta dish featuring two sprightly vegetables — asparagus and arugula.
+Pasta with Asparagus, Arugula, & Sun-Dried Tomatoes: Here’s a simple, light pasta dish featuring two classic vegetables.
 Thought this dish says “spring,” you can serve it all year round, since asparagus has become available throughout the seasons.

-Spinach or Arugula Scrambled Tofu: Here’s a colorful and tasty spinach or arugula scrambled tofu that’s festive enough for a company brunch, but simple enough to make for a weekend meal for you and yours.
+Spinach or Arugula Scrambled Tofu: Here’s a colorful and tasty tofu scramble tofu that’s festive enough for a company brunch, but simple enough to make for a weekend meal for you and yours.

 Pasta with Leafy Greens Pesto: Leafy greens pesto using arugula (or spinach, watercress, or any combination) is a lighter, greener sauce for pasta, potatoes, and more.

 Seitan & Polenta with Fresh Greens: There’s something enticing about the synergy between seitan and polenta.
-With the addition of greens (arugula is one of the options) the result is a great-looking, hearty dish.
+With the addition of greens, the result is a great-looking, hearty dish.

 Lemony Spinach (or Arugula) Rice with Fresh Herbs: In this simple side dish incorporating the fresh flavors of lemon and herbs, arugula is given as an alternative to spinach.
 Why serve plain rice when it’s so easy to embellish it?

-Baked Tofu Wraps with Greens, Apple, and Avocado: What makes these fast and easy baked tofu wraps so good — baby greens (and of course, arugula is an option), avocado, and the surprising pop of tart green apple.
+Baked Tofu Wraps with Greens, Apple, and Avocado: What makes these fast and easy baked tofu wraps so good — baby greens, avocado, and the surprising pop of tart green apple.

 Avocado and Tahini Dip with Baby Greens: This richly flavored dip makes a fantastic appetizer.
 Use your favorite baby greens — arugula, in this case, or vary with baby spinach, kale, or power greens mix.

 Mixed Greens Salad with Avocado & Blueberries: This gorgeous salad is a snap to make and adds a splash of color (and lots of antioxidants) to the summer plate.
-A medley of mixed greens (with an arugula options), avocado, and blueberries, it’s the perfect addition to almost any kind of summer meal.
+A medley of mixed greens, avocado, and blueberries, it’s the perfect addition to almost any kind of summer meal.

 Tri-Color Potato & Arugula Salad:This salad combines three kinds of potatoes with arugula for an earthy flavor with plenty of eye appeal.